 - The length of your credit history: 15%

 - Types of credit you have: 10%

-Is a perfect credit score worth the effort?
+The benefits of having a perfect credit score

 How to reach a perfect credit score

-The number one rule is making on-time payments as payment history is the largest component of your score.
-If you are concerned that you may miss payments, set up payment reminders or autopay to pay your monthly bills.
+The number one rule is making on-time payments, as payment history is the largest component of your score.
+If you are concerned that you may miss payments, set up payment reminders or autopay to ensure that your monthly bills are paid on time.

 It’s also key to keep your credit utilization ratio low.
 Your credit utilization ratio is the percentage of your available credit currently being used.
 Using a high percentage of your available credit could indicate that you are overextended and may be more likely to miss payments.

-While it’s important to have a number of accounts, it’s not wise to apply for a bunch of new credit cards in a relatively brief time period, which can ding your score.
+While it’s important to have a number of accounts, it’s not wise to apply for a bunch of new credit cards in a relatively brief period of time.
+Multiple hard credit pulls can lower your credit score.
 More new accounts generally pose more risk to lenders, and they will also reduce the average history of your credit accounts.

 The type of credit accounts you use makes up 10% of your FICO Score.
 The more diverse your credit mix, the higher your score is likely to be.
 Besides credit cards, many consumers have mortgages, car loans and other types of installment loans.